JohnathonLG/cse455-final/index.md

 [All of the final code used for our neural net can be found here.](https://github.com/JohnathonLG/cse455-final/blob/2fbae483b2a8d163912e2d4923bf307f4b4a6158/cse455_final.ipynb)

-### Training Data
+### Training and Testing Sets

+As mentioned before, we were working with images that are 253x357 consistently.
+We decided to have mild data augmentation for this by padding the edges and taking 253x357 crops out of it.
+We didn't go for flips or any kind of rotation since that would change the meaning of our charts and we know that the NN will always be fed normal charts for predictions.
+We set our batch size to 128 and had a training set of 45,099 images and a testing set of 6,511 images.

+### Structure

 At first, our initial goal was to get a basic convolutional neural network up and running and improving it from there.
 We began by following the simple convolutional structure from tutorial, consisting of 3 layers with batch normalization.
 Since our images were considerably larger than those demo'd in tutorial, we decided to make the stride 3 and run it for 30 epochs with a scheduler that reduced the learning rate every 10 epochs (0.1, 0.01, 0.001).
-We added mild data augmentation by padding the edges and taking 253x357 crops out of it and set the batch size to 128.

 ![initial results](https://github.com/JohnathonLG/cse455-final/blob/38b47f8a6104df95af34e000c8c8ad4d6b64cef9/graphs/30epochs_basenn_stride3.png)